lorees/Botta-Bing/README.md

  3. pip3 install gTTS
  4. Get Google Cloud installer from: https://cloud.google.com/sdk/docs/install
- 5. Download this git repo
-    and unzip to a working directory
+ 5. Download this git repo & unzip it and unzip to a working directory
  6. From here you can move on to the **"Loading API Keys Section"**.
  7. Make sure you load your API Keys into the **"params"* file in the root directory